thrasher995/thrasher995.github.io/_posts/2022-07-01-intro-to-scikit-learn.md

 - The purpose of the pipeline is to assemble several steps that can be cross-validated together while setting different parameters.
 - Refer to documentation for more info.

-# Examples on the Scikit-Learn Workflow:
+# Examples on the Scikit-Learn Workflow
 ## Example 1: Predicting Heart Diseases - Classification Problem
 [ML - Example on Classification Problems](https://github.com/thrasher995/thrasher995.github.io/blob/main/_data/_notebooks/classification_example.ipynb)